rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3a-jenkins.md

 git push
 ```

-4. When this change rolls out we should see the seed job has scaffolded out a pipleine for the frontend in the Jenkins UI.
-It's done this by looking in the pet-battle repo where it found the `Jenkinsfile` (our pipeline's definition).
-However it will fail on the first execution, this is expected as we're going write some stuff to fix it ...
+4. When this change rolls out we should see the seed job has scaffolded out a pipeline for the frontend in the Jenkins UI.
+It's done this by looking in the pet-battle repo where it found the `Jenkinsfile` (our pipeline definition).
+However it will fail on the first execution.
+This is expected as we're going write some stuff to fix it!
 ```bash
 # to get the Jenkins route on your terminal
 echo https://$(oc get route jenkins --template='{{ .spec.host }}' -n ${TEAM_NAME}-ci-cd)